EZ2DJ: History

-EZ2DJ is a series of music video games created by the South Korean company AmuseWorld.
-Basic gameplay is similar to Konami's beatmania series.
 The first edition of EZ2DJ was introduced in 1999 and the last version, EZ2DJ Azure Expression ~Integral Composition~, was released in June 2012.
-Afterwards, following the lawsuit by Konami, the rights for franchise were given to Square Pixels company, and development continued under the title of EZ2AC, with latest version being EZ2AC Final EX, which was released in August 2020.
+Afterwards, following the lawsuit by Konami, the rights for franchise were given to Square Pixels, and development continued under the title of EZ2AC (AC meaning Arcade), with latest version being EZ2AC Final EX, which was released in August 2020.